 Materials Management and Life Cycle Impacts

-Go ahead, procure the organic cotton, choose the supplier in the US who is a little more expensive (but who if you do the right analyses might be the more economic choice anyway because of the way international shipping fees stack up).
+Go ahead, procure the organic cotton, and choose the supplier in the US that is a little more expensive (but who if you do the right analyses might be the more economic choice anyway because of the way international shipping fees stack up).
 The consumers of today’s world are increasingly concerned with what they’re putting on and into their bodies, as well as what the companies they buy from, or the cities they live in are doing as members of society.
 The willingness to pay is way up—Neilsen reports that 48% of US consumers would “definitely or probably change their consumption habits to reduce their impact on the environment.”
 If you make it better they will pay more.

 Additionally, commodities like carbon offsets, renewable energy credits, or “plastic credits” (plastic neutral has been a hot topic over the past few years) are all means of getting to carbon neutrality (or energy neutrality) immediately.
-They have been poo-pooed by many as a band-aid, or a last ditch effort once all other stones have been turned.
-However, a models like CCC’s Carbon Neutral Checkout® allow companies, buildings, etc. to build the cost of carbon credits into the cost of goods that consumers pay.
+They have been poo-pooed by many as a band-aid, or a last-ditch effort once all other stones have been turned.
+However, programs like CCC’s Carbon Neutral Checkout® allow companies, buildings, etc. to build the cost of carbon credits into the cost of goods that consumers pay.
 We’ve established people are willing to pay for better products and services.
-We are now at a point where these externalities don’t need to be internalized on company’s direct balance sheet; they can be passed through to the same consumer whose consumption is driving demand, and therefore emissions in the first place.
+We are now at a point where these externalities don’t need to be internalized on the company’s direct balance sheet; they can be passed through to the same consumer whose consumption is driving demand, and therefore emissions in the first place.

 One Firm’s Hindsight is Another’s Foresight

-By the time any company has either made themselves leaner, distributed their operations to be outside of their organization, switched to renewable energy, and offset everything else—at least as of now—it will have been a long journey.
+By the time any company has either made themselves leaner, distributed their operations to be outside of their organization, switched to renewable energy, or offset everything else—at least as of now—it will have been a long journey.
 That need not be the case.
-Following this rubric above will allow those just awaking to the prospect of making change to glide along the road to carbon neutrality.
+Following this rubric above will allow those just awaking to the prospect of making a change to glide along the road to carbon neutrality.

 However, there’s something more important here.
-Time and time again, firms have embarked with uncertainty, but have slowly tasted the sweetness of being leaner and greener and more attractive because of it.
-Finally at the end of the day we see these butterflies emerge from their cocoons with these principles of sustainable management deeply integrated throughout their executive core, various departments, suppliers, and channel partners.
+Time and time again, firms have embarked with uncertainty, but have slowly tasted the sweetness of being leaner and greener, and more attractive because of it.
+Finally, at the end of the day, we see these butterflies emerge from their cocoons with these principles of sustainable management deeply integrated throughout their executive core, various departments, suppliers, and channel partners.
 Environmental balance is only the definition of carbon neutrality—the benefits that come with it are vast.